silinternational/idp-id-broker/README.md

    on a Linux computer.
 Otherwise, run `id -u` and `id -g` and use the resulting numbers in place of `1000`.
 5. Run `make start`, or if using Vagrant, run `vagrant up`

+## Configuration
+By default, configuration is read from environment variables.
+These are documented in the `local.env.dist` file.
+Optionally, you can define configuration in AWS AppConfig.
+To do this, set the following environment variables to point to the configuration in
+AWS:

+* `APP_ID` - the application ID or name
+* `CONFIG_ID` - the configuration profile ID or name
+* `ENV_ID` - the environment ID or name

+The content of the configuration profile takes the form of a typical .env file, using `#` for comments and `=` for variable assignment.
+Any variables read from AppConfig will overwrite variables set in the execution environment.

 ## Composer / GitHub rate limit
 If you hit problems of composer unable to pull the necessary dependencies due to a GitHub rate limit, copy the `auth.json.dist` file to `auth.json` and